Skip to main content

 A good functional medicine doctor in Philadelphia treats the underlying system dysfunction (insulin resistance, inflammation, hormonal imbalance) instead of just stacking supplements.
 Look for a board-certified physician who runs validated advanced labs (ApoB, fasting insulin, full thyroid panel), keeps a small panel size, and uses lifestyle as the first line of treatment.

-You have probably been to 3 specialists.
-You have been told your labs are "normal."
-You may have even tried a naturopath who sold you $400 worth of supplements that are now gathering dust in your cabinet.
-You feel tired, foggy, or just "off" (whether you are pushing through projects in Fairmount or running the morning gauntlet near the Art Museum), but nobody can tell you why.
 The answer is rarely a rare tropical disease.
 It is usually a system dysfunction (insulin resistance, circadian misalignment, chronic inflammation) that standard medicine ignores until it becomes a catastrophe and that traditional functional medicine tries to "hack" with unproven herbs.
-There is a better way.

 What Is Wrong with Standard Primary Care?

-In the insurance-based model (Penn, Jefferson, Main Line Health), doctors are clinicians trapped in a broken system.
+In the insurance-based model (Penn, Jefferson, Temple, Main Line Health), doctors are clinicians trapped in a broken system.
 They have 12 minutes to see you.

 • The Goal: Triage.
 Make sure you are not dying right now.